AaronRohrbacher/Planning/Capstone_Plan.md

 ## Beyond the M.V.P.
   * Teachers and students or events are linked to a Board, where a teacher can leave lesson/class notes, upload materials, and the student can view and communicate.
+  * Teachers may update their timecard by marking attendance policies on an event.
   * Events in a room cannot be double booked.
   * Events can recur
   * Events can recur for a specified amount of time